 and refugees settling in Australia, has found that the use of specialist interpreters can improve mental health outcomes for the most vulnerable.

-LanguageLoop – a Government Business Enterprise specializing in providing language services – has commissioned researchers from Monash University to undertake and develop mental health guidelines for interpreters working in mental health settings.
+LanguageLoop – a Government Business Enterprise specialising in providing language services – has commissioned researchers from Monash University to undertake and develop mental health guidelines for interpreters working in mental health settings.

 LanguageLoop CEO Elizabeth Compton said these new insights are key to overcoming language barriers and will assist interpreters to become better skilled to help practitioners ensure mental health services are accessible for all by providing a pathway for our diverse community.